Offer Transport Goods and wrapping

 All categories listed below are prohibited by Boxtal.

-• Narcotics and psychotropic substances as defined by the International Narcotics Control Board (INCB), or other illicit drugs prohibited in the country of destination.
+• Narcotic drugs and psychotropic substances as defined by the International Narcotics Control Board (INCB) or other illicit drugs prohibited in the destination country.

 • Obscene or immoral objects.